satori-stan/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. An appropriate model architecture has been employed

 My model is configured as a residual network.

+At the start of the network, the data is first cropped to a size of 75x320x3 to get rid of data which is not considered relevant to the calculation (line 141).

+The data is then normalized in the model using Batch Normalization (code line 142).
+Batch normalization was preferred over global normalization to keep the calculations of each batch within the same range, which could provide a slight calculation benefit over the alternative.

+An initial 32 1x1 convolution is used to have the data match the size of the residual block layer.

-It consists of blocks of 32 3x3 asymetric bottleneck convolutions each followed by a 2x2 MaxPool operation.
-The blocks start with a 20% dropout on the input that is then passed to a downsampling 16 channel 1x1 convolution.
-A 3x1 and 1x3 convolution pair is then applied for the same 16 channels, before the data is upsampled to 32 channels by another 1x1 convoution.
+Next come 6 blocks of 32 3x3 asymmetric bottleneck convolutions each followed by a 2x2 MaxPool operation.
+The blocks start with a 20% dropout on the input that is then passed to a down sampling 16 channel 1x1 convolution.
+A 3x1 and 1x3 convolution pair is then applied for the same 16 channels, before the data is up sampled to 32 channels by another 1x1 convolution.
 The last step is merging the input to the result of the convolutional block.
 All convolutions use ReLU activations and have bias added.
-Additionally, the asymetric convolution pair uses "same" padding to preserve the shape of the data.
+Additionally, the asymmetric convolution pair uses "same" padding to preserve the shape of the data.
 This section can be seen in the file clone.py (lines 123-138).

-At the start of the network, the data is first cropped to a size of 75x320x3 to get rid of data which is not considered relevant to the calculation (line 141).

-The data is then normalized in the model using Batch Normalization (code line 142).
-Batch normalizaton was preferred over global normalization to keep the calculations of each batch within the same range, which could provide a slight calculation benefit over the alternative.

-An initial 32 1x1 convolution is used to have the data match the size of the residual block layer.

-Finally, there is a fully connected layed of 64 nodes with ReLU activation, before the final fully connected layer of 1 node.
+Finally, there is a fully connected layer of 64 nodes with ReLU activation, before the final fully connected layer of 1 node (without activation).

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting inside every residual block (clone.py line 133).
-Initially an extra dropout layer was used in the fully connected layers.
+Initially an extra dropout layer was used in the fully connected layers but it didn't improve the accuracy or loss of the model and so was removed.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 71).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.